JackDanna/FogentRoleplayTemplate/README.md

 **Area Of Effect:** The shape and dimensions the Combat Roll creates when used.
 See the Area Of Effect rules for more details.

-**Resource And Amount Per Use:** The Resource and amount consumed per use of the Combat Roll.
-See the Resource Pool rules for more details.

 **Damage Types:** The types of damage a weapon inflicts when dealing injuries.

 **Governing Skill Name:** The Skill that governs the Combat Roll.